 Garie is located in the Royal National Park in the southern part of Sydney.
 It is a decent drive from anywhere.

-Garie is a long sand strip with interesting rocks and terrain, perfect for this kind of shots.
-Normally, it is pretty secluded and only contains a few fishers, especially during the morning.
-There is not much to advise here because once you are there, you will figure it out easily.
+Garie is a long sand strip with impressive rocks and terrain full of character, perfect for this kind of shots.
+Typically, it is pretty secluded and only has a few fishers, especially during the morning.
+There is not much to recommend here because once you are there, you will figure it out easily.
 I never walked to the distant cliffs, not sure if they are any good.

 Garie in warm colors